hgomezf/yakyak-docker/README.md

 ```
 ### Make persistent

-To make persistent you need do two things:
+To make persistent you need to do two things:

-1 Up container and login once on you account
+1. Up container and login once on you account
-2 When your are logged must to copy folder *italic /home/user/.config/* on you local disk and make a persistent volume on docker.
+2. When your are logged must to copy folder *italic /home/user/.config/* on you local disk and make a persistent volume on docker.
    You can take example of yakyak volume configured on docker-compose.example